 fisher.test()

-In binomial test, we had a fixed null hypothesis parameter value (like \(p=0.5\)) and then we measured one property on each individual (e.g. being male or female).
+In the binomial test, we had a fixed null hypothesis parameter value (like \(p=0.50\)) and then we measured one property on each individual (e.g. being male or female).
 Going one step further, we may have our observations characterized by two properties, for example, being male or female and having the disease or being healthy.
 How can we test whether these two properties are independent of each other or whether they are associated with each other.
-Here independence between sex and disease means that the disease incidence is the same in both sexes, i.e., it does not depend on the sex.
+Here, independence between sex and disease means that the disease incidence is the same in both sexes, i.e., it does not depend on the sex.
 And an association between sex and disease means that disease is more common among one of the sexes than among the other sex.
 In large samples, we can compute the disease incidence in each sex and compare those with a proportion test, as we will do in the next lecture.
 For small samples, we should use Fisher’s test, as we do now.

 As an example, suppose we measure the carrier status of a particular rare genetic variant of the HLA-C gene on the immune system related HLA region of the human genome in healthy controls and in psoriasis patients, and we get the following counts.